PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Notes/english.md

 }
 ```

-### conditions
+# conditions

-`if` checks if the condition is true, if it is then runs the code in the brackets
+`if` checks if the condition is true, if it is then runs the code in the curly brackets.

 `else if` must go after an `if` statement.
 Checks if the condition is true, if it is then runs the code in the brackets

-`else` must go after an `if` statement.
+`else` must go after an `if` or `else if` statement.
 There is no condition, runs if the previous if statement was false.

 Less than
 `<`